oidc-sweden/openid-federation-hosting/README.md

 # OpenID Federation Hosting 1.0

-This repository contains the OpenID Federation specification for how to host subject Entity Configurations at an Intermediate Entity.

-> Some more info about the specification
+This repository contains an OpenID Federation specification defining an extension to OpenID Federation that enables Subordinate Statements to include a claim indicating where a subject’s Entity Configuration is located.
+The extension introduces the `ec_location` claim, which specifies an alternative location for retrieving the subject’s Entity Configuration.
+This functionality allows Entity Configuration data to be hosted at an Intermediate Entity, which can be essential for enabling legacy systems or non-federation capable entities to register and operate within a federation.

 ## Builds